Help your pets remain happy and healthy during the cold, winter months by following these measures.

 Give your horses shelter and dry warmth.
 This will help them escape from the wind and cold.
 If you have body-clipped your horses, keep them blanketed throughout the winter.

 Keep water accessible and offer extra food.
 Extra food helps generate enough body heat to stay warm.
 Be sure their water is not frozen.

 Keep you cats inside.
 Felines who spend time outside can experience frostbite or become lost or injured.

 Tap your car hood.
 Neighborhood cats tend to seek warmth from the engine compartment, with many sleeping under car hoods for the night.

 Never shave your dog down to the skin during the winter months.
 A longer coat will provide more warmth.
-If your dos is long-haired, simply trim them to minimize the clinging ice balls, salt crystals, and de-icing chemicals that can dry their skin.
+If your dog is long-haired, simply trim them to minimize the clinging ice balls, salt crystals, and de-icing chemicals that can dry their skin.
 Don’t forget the haris between their toes.
-If your dos is short-haired, consider getting t hem a coat or sweater with a high collar that will cover from them from the base of their tail to their belly.
+If your dog is short-haired, consider getting them a coat or sweater with a high collar that will cover them from the base of their tail to their belly.

 Never leave pets outdoors or in a vehicle.
 If left outdoors, pets can freeze, become disoriented, lost, stolen, injured, or killed.
 Additionally, don’t leave pets alone in a car during cold weather; cars can act as refrigerators that retain the cold and can cause animals to freeze to death.

 Do not bathe often.
 Washing your pet too often can remove essential oils and increase the chance of developing dry, flaky, skin.